leahvschaffer/ddot/README.md

+# Update 1.0.1

+* Maintain the compatibility with HiView, which has evolved significantly after the original DDOT publication
+* A new script (`tohiview.py`) and a tutorial of uploading to HiView server has been added
+* Running `CliXO 0.3, 1.0` and `alignOntology` from DDOT is not longer supported, as they are legacy programs, and tend to take long running times.
+Please refer to the original repositories for these programs.

 # The Data-Driven Ontology Toolkit (DDOT)

 The Data-Driven Ontology Toolkit (DDOT) facilitates the inference, analysis, and visualization of biological hierarchies using a data structure called an ontology.